vhscom/after-dark/README.md

 [Post Images](#post-images) | Increase visual appeal of posts.
 After Dark enables configuration-driven post images which are lazy-loaded, responsive and automatically cropped for a consistent look-and-feel across your site.
 [Fuzzy Search](#fuzzy-search) | After Dark ships with an in-browser search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
 Use it to quickly find crawlable content anywhere your site.
 [Personalization](#personalization) | Tweak CSS using the purpose-built [customization file](#custom-styles).
 Swap in [your own favicon](#favicon).
 Leverage [block templates](https://gohugo.io/templates/blocks) to quickly extend new custom layouts.
 And use [hack.css](https://hackcss.egoist.moe/dark.html) flexbox grids and CSS components to add style your site.
-[Content Reuse](#content-reuse) | Sometimes plan markdown isn't enough to build engaging page content.
-For this reason After Dark provides a number of reusable code snippets and shortcodes for adding things blockquotes, figure elements, coubs, videos, <a target="feature" href="https://hackcss.egoist.moe/">hackcss components</a> and more to your pages and posts.
-Use them to create completely custom layouts or simply spice up an old page.
+[Snippets](#snippets) | After Dark provides a number of reusable code snippets for adding things like tweets, [coubs](https://coub.com), blockquotes, figures, [hackcss components](https://hackcss.egoist.moe/) and more.
+Use them to create completely custom layouts or simply spice up an existing document.
 [Related Content](#related-content) | Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.
 [Table of Contents](#table-of-contents) | Help users locate and share information in long posts.
 By providing a Table of Contents, users will spend less time scrolling to locate information in larger documents and are more likely to deep link to specific information on a page.
 [Modification Dating](#modification-dating) | Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
 Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.